Elections

 If a resource is missing email election@ku.edu.

-Each Student Body President/Vice President ticket is allocated $500 to spend on campaign materials.
+Each presidential ticket is allocated $500 to spend on campaign materials.

 - Purchased materials must be approved by emailing election@ku.edu.

-- All purchases must be made through Student Senate, spending your own money is considered outside funding.
+- All purchases must be made through Student Senate.
 Invoice everything related to the campaign.

 - Student Senate is unable to process reimbursements.